openhab/org.openhab.ui.habmin/README.md

 HABmin version2 - ultimately targeted toward openHAB2

 ## Features
 * Responsive.
 Should work well on all devices.
-Of course some functions may be removed or be difficult to use on small devices (eg the graphical rule editor)
+Of course some functions may be removed or be difficult to use on small devices (eg the graphical rule editor).
 * Theme-able.
 Multiple themes are available - take your pick.
+* Charting.
+Modern, fast charting of historical data.
+* Graphical rule editor.
+No need to learn rule syntax.
+* Available as native apps for Android.

 Installation
 ============

-To test, you need to grab the habmin JAR from the HABmin repository (https://github.com/cdjackson/HABmin/blob/master/addons/org.openhab.io.habmin-1.6.0-SNAPSHOT.jar) and add it to your addons folder.
+To test, you need to grab the habmin JAR from the HABmin repository (https://github.com/cdjackson/HABmin/blob/master/addons/org.openhab.io.habmin-1.7.0-SNAPSHOT.jar) and add it to your addons folder along with the zwave binding from the same site (or any other recent zwave binding if you prefer).

-Then grab the test ZIP file (https://github.com/cdjackson/HABmin2/releases/download/0.0.2/habmin2.zip) and unzip it into a folder webapps/habmin2 in your openhab installation.
+Then grab the appropriate ZIP file, generally the release version, from https://github.com/cdjackson/HABmin2/output and unzip it into a folder webapps/habmin2 in your openhab installation.

 Then open the browser at http://openhab server/habmin2.